 If the tip of your wing gets stuck in the lines, this is called a 'cravat'.
 This can make your glider go into a spiral, which is difficult to control.
-The first solution to get out of this situation is to stabilise the glider into normal flight, i.e get control of your direction and then pull down the stabilo line (CR4 - outside line on the C riser) until the wing tip clears.
-You must be careful with any brake inputs or you may stall the opposite wing.
-You can also use strong deep pumps of the brake on the cravated side, when doing so it is important to lean away from the cravat otherwise you risk spinning or deepening the spiral.
+The first solution to get out of this situation is to stabilise the glider into normal flight, i.e get control of your direction and then use strong deep pumps of the brake on the cravated side.
+When doing so it is important to lean away from the cravat otherwise you risk spinning or deepening the spiral.
 The aim is to empty the air out of the wing tip, but without spinning.
 Correctly done, this action will clear the cravat quickly and is the most efficient and effective method.
+You can also try pulling on the the stabilo line (CR4 - outside line on the C riser) to free small stubborn wing wing tip cravats.
+Whichever method you use, be careful with any brake inputs as you may stall the opposite wing.

-If it is a very large cravat and the above options have not worked then a full stall is another option.
-This should not be attempted unless you have been taught how to do it and can only be done with a large amount of altitude.
-Remember if the rotation is accelerating and you are unable to control it, you should throw your reserve parachute whilst you still have enough altitude.
+If it is a very large cravat and the above options have not worked then a full stall is the next option.
+Only attempt this if you have enough altitude and you know what you are doing.
+Remember if the rotation is accelerating and you are unable to control it, throw your reserve parachute immediately whilst you still have enough altitude.